 Improving the performance of contact algaecides and aquatic herbicides

 Contact algaecides (copper products, peroxides, and diquat) must contact the cell wall and enter the cell to be effective.
 Lack of penetration and intercellular movement of these chemistries reduces their effectiveness.
 PondZilla Pro degrades dead plant cell walls and weakens cellular integrity when used with an algaecide formulation.
-Killing all susceptible cells reduces the risk of algae developing any resistance to chemical treatments.
+Killing all susceptible cells reduces the risk of algae developing any resistance to

 Improving the performance of systemic herbicides